 There is a range of information on the BBC Bitesize website.
 Click here for further details.

-Our uniform consists of a green jumper or cardigan, white shirt / polo shirt and black trousers or skirt / dress.
+Our uniform consists of a green jumper or cardigan, white shirt / polo shirt and grey trousers or skirt / dress.
 For P.E. children need a P.E. bag and wear black shorts, a white t-shirt and black plimsoles.
 Your child will also need a water bottle.
 Please make sure that your child’s name is on all clothing and belongings.

 The logo embossed uniform can be purchased from Speedstich.
 Click on the link below for further details.